pjuzeliunas/nilan-hk/README.md

   - `NILAN_ADDRESS` (optional): Address and port (default 502) of Nilan heatpump.
 If variable is not provided, accessory software uses factory address of Nilan, which is "192.168.5.107:502".

 If various Nilan readings start being logged, then your software is running as it should.
+You should now be able to add the accessory to HomeKit-enabled app.

 ## Set `nilan-hk` up as a service